lucavallin/verto/README.md

 To contribute new features and changes to the website, you would want to run the app locally.
 Please follow these steps:

 ## How to setup the project locally
-To set up the project locally or to run it on your server, follow these steps:
-Run `yarn`.
-Then, run `yarn start`.
-If you want to try the production mode, run `yarn start:prod`.

 1. Fork the repository, clone it locally, create a new branch to work on a specific feature or bug fix without affecting the main branch of the repository.
 Make sure you have a recent version of Node.js installed on your computer.
 1. You can use the included [data.json](data/data.json) as dummy data or you can run `npm run prebuild` to fetch the latest data from GitHub yourself: for this, you will need to set the `GH_PERSONAL_ACCESS_TOKEN` environment variable to a valid GitHub Personal Access Token (PAT).
 Notice: repositories not maching the criteria listed above (see rules in [data.json](data/data.json)are automatically removed from [config.json](config.json) when the [data.json]data/data.json) script runs.